Date: 8th November 2011

 Location: St Albans, Hertfordshire

-My seventy-sixth ground of 2011 was on Tuesday 8th November at Clarence Park in St Albans, Hertfordshire.
+My seventy-second new ground of 2011 was on Tuesday 8th November at Clarence Park in St Albans, Hertfordshire.
 The match was St Albans City vs. Hemel Hempstead Town in the Red Insure Cup 1st Round.

 Clarence Park is around one-third of a mile from St Albans railway station in the city centre.
 The ground has been home to St Albans City since 1908 although it had previously been the home of St Albans FC from 1894 until they folded in 1904.